dhanji/dhanji.github.io/src/main/resources/pages/projects.markdown

 [smart content discovery](http://googleblog.blogspot.com/2011/03/whats-new-with-blogger.html)
 feature that was launched inside Blogger at SXSW 2010.

-I frequently collaborate with [The Man In Blue](http://themaninblue.com) whom I consider without hyperbole to be the world's finest user experience designer, bar none.

 In addition, I have a number of side projects I am always working on.
 As they mature I will post about them on this website.